|Nutritional Guidelines (per serving)|

 Make and Roll Out the Pie Crust

 In a large bowl with a wire whisk, stir together the flour and salt.
 Place this bowl in the refrigerator, as well as the measured shortening and measured water.
 Chill all of these for at least 1 hour before proceeding.

 Flour your work surface and the rolling pin.
 Have a small bowl of flour on the counter in case more flour is needed.
 Just remember, too much flour will make your pie crust pasty tough.
 Overworking the dough also will make it tough.

-Roll out one ball of pastry at a time, leaving the other in the fridge.
+Roll out 1 ball of pastry at a time, leaving the other in the fridge.
 Rolling from the middle of the pastry out, make a circle 2 inches wider than the inverted pie plate.
 Roll the dough onto the rolling pin.
 Unfurl it over the pie plate.
 Pat it into the pan and trim the edge so it is even with the pie plate rim.